thepablosantos/Cybersecurity-Tryhackme-Journey/Learning-Paths/Web-Fundamentals.md

 # Web Fundamentals Learning Path

-**Status:** 🔄 Em Progresso
+**Status:** 🔄 In Progress

-## Visão Geral
+## Overview

-Pathway focado em segurança de aplicações web, cobrindo desde fundamentos até vulnerabilidades comuns e ferramentas da indústria.
+Pathway focused on web application security, covering from fundamentals to common vulnerabilities and industry tools.

-## Seções Completadas
+## Completed Sections

 ### Section 1: How The Web Works ✅
 - ✅ DNS in Detail